Grave Creek Stone

 The Grave Creek Stone is a small sandstone disk inscribed on one side with some twenty-five characters, purportedly discovered in 1838 at Grave Creek Mound in Moundsville, West Virginia.
 If genuine, it could provide evidence of Pre-Columbian writing, but the discovery that the characters can be found in a 1752 book suggests that it is probably a fraud.
-While replica have been made, the original stone has been lost.
+While replicas have been made, the original stone has been lost.
 The only known image of the actual stone is a photograph of items in the E.H.
 Davis collection (circa 1878) before the majority of the collection was sold to the Blackmore Museum (now part of the British Museum).